Teaching Spanish the DVFriends Way

-“Most people equate rigor and challenge with being boring and painful, but students learn and retain much more when they are engaged and having fun – and fun, engaging lessons can certainly be very challenging,” says Allison Gill, Spanish teacher and Upper School Assistant Director.
+“Most people equate rigor and challenge with being boring and painful, but students learn and retain much more when they are engaged and having fun – and fun, engaging lessons can certainly be very challenging,” says Allison Gill, Upper School Assistant Director.

 Katya Hottenstein, Chair of the Spanish Department at DVFriends, adds that this approach is also more flexible and allows her to engage students who may be at different levels within the same class and lesson.
 “When I used to teach more traditionally with a textbook and grammar curriculum, I wasn’t teaching mostly in Spanish, and the students were not producing primarily in Spanish.
 They could have very specific comments about very specific content, but could not be flexible.
 Now, I can introduce an image, pause a video, or begin a discussion about nearly any topic, and a conversation emerges using words they are comfortable with already.
 I can engage the student who has a few words AND the student who has a large vocabulary and range of sentence structures to draw on in the same discussion – and they can engage each other.
 When a student doesn’t know how to say something, we encourage them to use circumlocution – talk around it, act it out, use whatever words you do know to get your point across.
 That leads to a lot of engagement – and often a lot of laughter as well.
 Those are great teaching moments!”

-In addition to being experienced foreign language teachers, Allison and Katya have also developed expertise in teaching students who have a variety of learning differences.
+In addition to being experienced foreign language teachers, DVFriends faculty have also developed expertise in teaching students who have a variety of learning differences.
 Often students with learning differences have had difficulty with – or even been steered away from – foreign language courses.
-Allison and Katya have developed the Spanish program at DVFriends to be accessible and open to everyone who wants to participate, and have made very specific multisensory adaptations to accommodate the students’ different learning challenges and styles.
+Our Spanish teachers have developed the Spanish program at DVFriends to be accessible and open to everyone who wants to participate, and have made very specific multisensory adaptations to accommodate the students’ different learning challenges and styles.
 Some of these include: